 Zeptive operates as ZEPTIVE, INC.

-Zeptive manufactures vape detection sensors
+Zeptive manufactures vape detectors

 Zeptive produces the ZVD2200 Wired PoE + Ethernet Vape Detector